 New outfits and accessories to earn or purchase for endlessly customizable Wizard avatars.

 The gameplay is really fun, and the quests carrying advenurers along through interesting storylines (and I have eight year-old confirmation on that).
 The people behind the game have put together a great combination of options to work with the families entering their world.
-Part of the fun of such a game is the interaction with other players, but at this age-range, that’s potentially a lot of the problem as well.
+Part the excitement of such fun games is the interaction with other players, but at this age-range, that’s potentially a lot of the problem as well.
 Parents have easy access to controlling the experience through filters that can limit what will be seen in the game.
 From free chat to conversations via only selected responses, parents are in charge of what their kids will see in the game.

 But, Wizard 101 takes things up a notch with another option that I find brilliant.
 You also have the option to pay-as-you-go and unlock areas one at a time.
 For as little as $1 (and up to not that much more) you can unlock an area, and that area will stay open to you forever.
 Take your time exploring that area as much as you want without having to pay more until you’re ready.
 This theory opens a lot of possibility for a family-friendly awareness of a game.
 Do a certain number of chores, earn a new area.